 Credits transferring from a non-accredited school will be reflected as Pass or Fail on the student transcript and will not be used in the computation of class rank and grade point average.
 Transferring students may be required to demonstrate proficiency in course material before credit is applied toward graduation requirements.

-Beginning with the 2016-2017 school year, credits transferring from an accredited school will be reflected on the student’s transcript.
+Credits transferring from an accredited school will be reflected on the student’s transcript.
 Alpha grades (letter grades) will be assigned a numeric value based upon the grading scale of the Boone County School District.
-Starting with the 2016-2017 school year, if numeric scores are provided, they will be used and matched to the Boone County GPA scale.
+If numeric scores are provided, they will be used and matched to the Boone County GPA scale.

 The SBDM Council of the receiving high school has the final authority regarding transfer of credit.